 Once people do not show up to work, the situation of the area will destabilize rapidly and as a civilian, you might think that the best idea is to stay at home protecting your family, but the problem with this is that the more people stay at home protecting their families the faster the living conditions of the area will deteriorate.
 As a civilian it is imperative to know what to do in case of war, some people might think that as they are civilians they are safe, this is far from the truth as oftentimes civilians are targeted.

-Should civilians be targeted in war?
-The answer is no, although in almost all conflicts civilians will be directly targeted.
 Targeting civilians directly has played a major role even in WW2, and in most smaller conflicts.
-Civilians are the workforce of any area, country or nation, a foreign army doesn’t even have to eliminate them, just scare them enough so they do not show up for work.
+Civilians are the workforce of any area, country, or nation, a foreign army doesn’t even have to eliminate them, just scare them enough so they do not show up for work.
 Without an active workforce no matter how powerful or large a nation’s army is, it will inevitably collapse under its own weight.

-The problem is that most civilians will wit for the government to tell them when to evacuate, generally speaking when the government notifies the population that they should evacuate that it is fairly late.
+The problem is that most civilians will wait for the government to tell them when to evacuate, generally speaking when the government notifies the population that they should evacuate that it is way too late.
 This call for evacuation will end up in a mass panic, with thousands of people taking the roads and highways which inevitably will end up in a massive traffic jam.
-Logically thinking there are two scenarios which can happen as to when and why the government orders the evacuation of an area:
+Logically thinking there are two scenarios that can happen as to when and why the government orders the evacuation of an area:

 - The government has abandoned the area: One telltale sign that the government has abandoned the area is that the evacuation will start before the friendly troops have even arrived.
 In this case, the government has probably made some risk calculations and it is simply not worth fighting for that area.
 You might think that this is bad news, but it could be a lot worse, without any evacuation plan and without any friendly troops, at that point you are simply there as collateral damage to slow down the enemy.

-As a civilian you how to prepare financially for warm, as life under a constant threat of attack will be extremely expensive.
-The enemy will actively try to disrupt the supplies of both the army and of civilians, this will end up in massive shortages of food and water, which will drive the price up significantly if you stay in the area.
-Even if you evacuate the area you will still need a lot of money, like your living conditions while on the road will probably be extremely bad.
+As a civilian, you have to prepare financially for war, as life under a constant threat of attack will be extremely expensive.
+The enemy will actively try to disrupt the supplies of both the army and of civilians, this will end up in massive shortages of food and water, which will drive the prices up significantly if you stay in the area.
+Even if you evacuate the area you will still need a lot of money, as your living conditions while on the road will probably be extremely bad.

-There is no point in relocating to another city, jut to have to relocate again in a couple of months.
-Yoru best bet should be smaller towns and even villages, in addition to this, you should also contact friends and family members in neighboring cities to see if they can take you in.
+There is no point in relocating to another city, just to have to relocate again in a couple of months.
+Your best bet should be smaller towns and even villages, in addition to this, you should also contact friends and family members in neighboring cities to see if they can take you in.
 During wartime, even family members can turn on each other so take any promises with a grain of salt.
 If you run out of gas while you are relocating then your best bet will be to siphon gas out from abandoned cars, although it is not that easy, for more information check out my recent article How to siphon gas out of a newer car? ( In 5 Easy Steps ).

 Your main problem will be finding plenty of water, if you are traveling on foot you will simply not be able to carry enough food and water at the same time, in this case, you should get a water filter, like the one I have suggested at the beginning of this article.